 #13 Good hiking shoes that fit

 Whether you are a boot person or a trail runner person, good shoes are imperative.
-It takes time to find what works best for you style-wise, but the most important thing regardless of looks are how your shoes fit.
+It takes time to find what works best for you style-wise, but the most important thing regardless of looks is how your shoes fit.
 Landon B. shared his story, “Get boots that are one size bigger!
 Not 1/2 size too small!
-(Lessened learned 30 yrs ago at age 13 on day two of a 10 day, 130-mile trek through the Philmont Scout Ranch in New Mexico) 13 blisters that day… remember like it was yesterday”.
+(Lessened learned 30 years ago at age 13 on day two of a 10-day, 130-mile trek through the Philmont Scout Ranch in New Mexico) 13 blisters that day… remember like it was yesterday”.
 Ouch.
 I definitely would know more from that event for sure.

 #14 Girls gotta pee too: Pee Rags